aepod/mcd_presentation_workbook/1e_Add_Magento_Cloud_Docker.md

-# Lesson 1 - Add Magento Cloud Docker to "Any" Project
+# Lab 1 - Add Magento Cloud Docker to "Any" Project

 1) Add the Composer Repositories